sknudsen/vis2021cph/healthcare-data-workshop.md

 _We will post the participant list and slides here as they are shared with us_

-## 10.20-12.00: Group discussions
+## 11.00-12.00: Group forming and discussions

 In the second part, we group up acccording to themes emerging from the introductions, in terms of interests and perspectives.
-Themes can be anything from shared interest in a specific aspect of XAI, formulating concrete research questions, or potential collaborations around this topic.
-Workshop participants discuss individual themes in groups and reconvene at 11.30 to share group discussions with the other workshop participants.
+Themes can be anything from shared interest in a specific aspect of healthcare data, formulating concrete research questions, or potential collaborations around this topic.
+Workshop participants work on the individual themes in groups.

-**Location**: ITU, _room tbd_
+## 12.00-13.00: _Lunch Break_

-**Date**: Wednesday October 27, 2021
+## 13.00-14.30: Group discussions and sharing

-**Time**: 9.00-12.00
+We continue our work in groups in the the third part of the workshop and reconvene at 14.00 to share the results of the group work and discussions with the other workshop participants.

 # Organizers
 * Bent Grubb Laursen, Rigshospitalet